 - Leyte Island was buffeted by sustained winds of 195 mph and gusts up to 235 mph.

-- Not only was the storm powerful, it occurred after the official typhoon season’s November 1 ending.
+- Not only was the storm powerful, but it also occurred after the official typhoon season’s November 1 ending.

 - More than 14 million people were affected by the Haiyan.